robifis/CS50W/lecture1_CS50W/lecture1 - HTML and CSS.md

 Essentially, a datalist will allow you use autocomplete from within the a specified set of data that you have added to the html document.
 It's an empty input field, so no dropdown.

 ## CSS
+### Margin and padding
+There are two ways to add margin and padding to an element.

+The first one is `margin : 5px`.
+This will add space to the outside of the "box" of the element, not affecting anything on the inside.
+If we add `padding: 5px` on the other hand then it will affect the inside of the box of the element, spacing items away from the border of the box.

 ### Styling input fields
 `input[type=text]` will allow you to style only text input fields.
 Handy if you want to distinguish them visually.
 `input[type=number]` will only allow you to style number input fields.